-SAWCS_LM: Classical texts and informatics: stylistic and intertextual analysis of poems.
+SAWCS: Course title: Classical texts and informatics: stylistic and intertextual analysis of poems.
 The study of classical texts must be aided by text and bibliographical databases.
 Students must be able to use these research tools, with a full awareness of the potential of such tools as well as of the risks deriving from their exclusive and uncritical use.

 Study and discussion of assigned individual research topics.

-GL_LM: Reference editions will be recommended at the beginning of the course in the extended version of the program (see also the ELLY platform).
+GL: Reference editions will be recommended at the beginning of the course in the extended version of the program (see also the ELLY platform).

-GL_LM: Lectures on the above mentioned texts.
+GL: lectures on the above mentioned texts.
 At the end of the course, a seminar will involve the students with the aim of preparing a research paper about a selected topic chosen in accordance between the teacher and the students.